alifars/nlp_coursera/language_models/ngrams.md

 #TODO
 insert two formulas here

+limitations of n-grams: ?
+each word is a token

 ### Evaluate language models: perplexity

 we have a probabilistic model (our n-gram model) and some data, we want to find the parameters of our model